GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Experimental Setup

-The \natinst{} dataset~\cite{mishra2021cross} consists of a set of tasks, each comprised of task instructions, and labeled examples (along with a reason or explanation justifying the output for a limited set of examples).
-We work with the \texttt{v2} release, where the dataset has been expanded in an open-source manner to include more tasks.\footnote{Dataset link: \url{https://github.com/allenai/natural-instructions}. } Due to cost and API quota constraints, \footref{costs} in this work, we confine ourselves to a subset of 8 diverse binary classification tasks from this dataset.
-For additional details, please refer to Appendix~\ref{app:data}.
+\paragraph{Dataset.} \natinst{}~\cite{mishra2021cross, wang2022benchmarking} consists of a set of tasks, each comprised of task instructions, and labeled examples.
+Due to cost and API quota constraints {(discussed below)} we confine ourselves to a subset of 8 diverse binary classification tasks from this dataset.

-\paragraph{Test Sets.} Following~\citet{mishra2021cross}, we sub-sample examples from the aforementioned dataset to create test sets.
-For the main results (in \S\ref{ssec:main-result}), the test sets consist of 300 random samples per task.
-Due to financial costs, all other analysis and ablation experiments in \S\ref{sec:results} are evaluated on sub-sets of 100 test examples per task (hence, numbers vary between our main Table~\ref{tab:main} and subsequent tables).
-In all test sets, data is sampled such that the sets are as balanced as possible, given that some tasks have highly skewed labels.
-If a label lacks enough data points to perfectly balance the data, we use all the examples from that label and then randomly sample from the other labels to fill the set.
-We also make sure that there is no example overlap between the test sets and the score set $\mathcal{S}$.
+\paragraph{Test Sets.} Following~\citet{mishra2021cross}, we subsample examples from the aforementioned dataset to create test sets.
+For the main results (in Table~\ref{tab:main}), the test sets consist of 300 random samples per task.
+Due to financial costs, all other analysis and ablation experiments in \S\ref{sec:results} are evaluated on subsets of 100 test examples per task (hence, numbers vary between Table~\ref{tab:main} and subsequent tables).